Rational cohomology and Zariski dense subgroups of solvable linear algebraic groups: Abstract

 \section{Abstract}

-In this article, we establish results concerning the cohomology of Zariski dense subgroups of solvable linear algebraic groups.
 We show that for an irreducible solvable $\Q$-defined linear algebraic group $\G$, there exists an isomorphism between the cohomology rings with coefficients in a finite dimensional rational $\G$-module $M$ of the associated $\Q$-defined Lie algebra $\mathfrak{g_\Q}$ and Zariski dense subgroups $\Gamma \leq \G(\Q)$ that satisfy the condition that they intersect the $\Q$-split maximal torus discretely.
 We further prove that the restriction map in rational cohomology from $\G$ to a Zariski dense subgroup $\Gamma \leq \G(\Q)$ with coefficients in $M$ is an injection.
-We then derive several results regarding finitely generated solvable groups of finite abelian rank and their representations on cohomology.
+As an application, we show that if the $\Q$-algebraic hull of $\Gamma$ is irreducible and its Fitting subgroup is $S$-arithmetic, then the action of $\Out(\Gamma)$ on its cohomology with $\Q$-coefficients is $S$-arithmetic.